 - Net Assets Without Donor Restrictions Net assets that are currently available for operating purposes under the direction of management and the board of directors or designated by the board for specific use. - Net Assets With Donor Restrictions Net assets that are stipulated by donors for specific operating purposes or are time restricted.
 These also include donor restrictions requiring the net assets to be held in perpetuity or for a specific term with investment return specified for a specific purpose.
-Net assets with donor restrictions at June 30, 2023 was \$15,126.
+Net assets with donor restrictions at June 30, 2024 and 2023 was \$40,126 and \$15,126, respectively.

 Support that is restricted by the donor is reported as an increase in net assets without donor restrictions if the restriction expires or is satisfied in the reporting period in which the support is recognized.
 All other support that is either designated for future periods or that is restricted by the donor for specific purposes, if any, is reported as an increase in net assets with donor restrictions.
-When a restriction expires - that is, when a stipulated time restriction ends or the purpose of the restriction is accomplished - net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities as net assets released from restrictions.
+When a restriction expires - that is, when a stipulated time restriction ends or the purpose of the restriction is accomplished - net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.